Strongly Coupled Two-scale System with Nonlinear Dispersion: Weak Solvability and Numerical Simulation: Conclusion and outlook

 While the iteration scheme is a useful analytical tool, it is computationally expensive as the microscopic problem is solved for every time and space node in each iteration.
 However, given suitable assumptions about the choice of nonlinearity $G$, the dispersion tensor can be precomputed by solving the auxiliary problem \eqref{aux1}--\eqref{aux3} over a range of values for the parameter $p$ in a similar way to the computations in Section \ref{SSec:Influence_on_dispersion}.
-Additionally, this precomputing can be parallelized, as the microscopic cell problems are independent, and save a considerable amount of computation time.
+Additionally, this precomputing can be parallelized, as the microscopic cell problems are independent and save considerable computation time.
 In light of this, we plan to study how this parallelization and precomputing technique affects the numerical results in terms of both the computation time and the order of accuracy.
-Of course, this requires us to additionally study the fully discrete error analysis of the Galerkin approximation (cf. e.g. \cite{lind2020semidiscrete, nepal2023analysis}) in order to determine the order of convergence in space and time.
+Of course, this requires us to additionally study the fully discrete error analysis of the Galerkin approximation (cf. e.g. \cite{lind2020semidiscrete, nepal2023analysis}) to determine the order of convergence in space and time.
+Some early results in this direction can be found in \cite{nepal2024numerical}.

 Within the frame of this manuscript, we considered that the macroscopic problem is defined in a two-dimensional space since our motivation originated from a hydrodynamic limit performed for an interacting particles system (TASEP) posed in two dimensions.
 So, it is natural to take $\Omega\subset \mathbb{R}^2$.
 However, without much additional difficulty, we can extend our problem and the corresponding results to dimension $3$ and higher.
 The only notable change is that, if Problem $P(\Omega)$ is posed in $\Omega\times Y\subset \mathbb{R}^n\times \mathbb{R}^d$, then there will be $d$ systems of nonlinear elliptic cell problems associated with the dispersion tensor.
 Additionally, the mathematical analysis work is not restricted to Dirichlet boundary conditions.
 Other choices of boundary conditions (e.g. homogeneous Neumann) are allowed as well.
 Furthermore, the macroscopic equation does not need to be scalar.
 A system of macroscopic equations coupled correctly with a family of elliptic cell problems can be handled as well in a similar fashion.